chFleschutz/aegix-engine/README.md

 ## Prerequisites <a name="prerequisites"></a>

-Before you can run Vulkanite, you'll need to have the [Vulkan SDK](https://vulkan.lunarg.com/) installed on your system.
+- Before you can run Vulkanite, you'll need to have the [Vulkan SDK](https://vulkan.lunarg.com/) installed on your system.
+- CMake functions as the build system, so make sure it's installed or use an IDE with CMake support (Visual Studio is the recommended choice).

 ## Getting Started <a name="getting-started"></a>